VladCalo/parking_backend/README.md

 ### Story endpoints, what to include in request body:

-!!! still in dev (cant make two reservations on the same parking slot but at different times)<->more filtering **create bookings**: check if a rule is active and updates price for the specific time frame, else checks if the booking can be made for that time
+**create bookings**: check if a rule is active and updates price for the specific time frame, else checks if the booking can be made for that time
 - user
 - booking_start_date(iso format)